tinyclub/linux-lab/README.md

     $ make kernel
     $ make boot

-The same to rootfs, uboot and even qemu.
+The same to Rootfs, U-Boot and even QEMU.

 ### 5.7.1 Speed up compiling and save disk life